Selling on Facebook is easy using the Shops feature included with every free Facebook Business Page.

 Starting an online store can take some time, but it’s relatively easy to do.
 You’ll need to not only brand your store, but you’ll also have to market it.

 Most search engines pull in your product descriptions when a user searches for a particular product.
-This means you’ll also need to create accurate, detailed descriptions.
+This means you must also create accurate, detailed descriptions.

-To create your product listings, you’ll need to assemble four key components:
+To create your product listings, you must assemble four key components:

 - Product size and weight information: These numbers can be entered with your product information in most ecommerce systems, so you can print accurate shipping labels.
 It’s optional but can be useful.